caelanjmiller/gplasCC/README.md

 gplasCC using the [issue tracker](https://gitlab.com/mmb-umcu/gplascc/-/issues).

 # Contributions
-GplasCC has been developed with contributions from Oscar Jordan, Julian Paganini, Jesse Kerkvliet, Anita Schürch and Sergio Arredondo.
+GplasCC has been developed with contributions from Oscar Jordan, Julian Paganini, Jesse Kerkvliet, Malbet Rogers, Sergio Arredondo and Anita Schürch.

 # Citation
 If you use gplasCC in your study, please cite: